Peloton bikes are sweeping the nation and quickly becoming one of the most popular options around.

 Peloton is fun, popular, and convenient — but will Peloton get you in shape?
 What kind of results can you expect to see from regularly workout out with your Peloton?

-Here are some of the benefits of regular Peloton spin workouts you can expect to see after just a few months:
+Here are some of the benefits of regular Peloton spin workouts you can expect to see after just a few months or 80 days or so:

 - Better mood thanks to endorphins